-Bulb technology has improved since then, so I’ve been swapping out the lights with full spectrum growing bulbs whenever one of the ones that came with it run out.
+Bulb technology has improved since then, so I’ve been swapping out the lights with full-spectrum growing bulbs whenever one of the ones that came with it runs out.

 Finding a used grow light setup can be tricky, especially when there’s so much more interest in gardening than there used to be.
 However, buying used is the easiest and most cost-effective option if you don’t want to DIY your own.

 The Grow Light Setup of my Dreams

 While I like my grow light setup, if I could wave a magic wand and have any sort of set-up and budget wasn’t an issue, this is what I would buy myself.
 I love the sturdy black shelves and would ensure they come with my favourite pink fluorescent lightbulbs.

 I Can’t Afford a grow light.
 Are There Other Options?

 If starting seedlings with a grow light isn’t financially feasible this year, you can also try seed starting from your windowsill or winter sowing.

 If you have a south-facing window, you can start some of your seedlings up on your windowsill.
 You can even create this shelf to maximize the number of seedlings you can start.
 However, it’s not a good idea to start anything before February 15th (at least where I live, in Saskatoon, SK) as there just aren’t enough hours of light in the day to support the new plants.